 Born simply because we love purple and green veggies together and knew that adding a lemony vinaigrette to pour over the top would just be amazing!
 Flash roasting the veggies gives them a nice bite without overcooking them til their soggy and also helps them retain their beautiful colors.
 As a note, don’t drizzle the lemony elixir onto the veggies until right before you’re ready to serve…as soon as you pour and toss, the color of the purple cauliflower will start to create a very pink hue.
 It’s quite vivid and a beautiful color of pink, but the longer it sits…well you get the idea!

-Roasting in Tin Star Brown Butter Ghee paired Redmond Real Salt, give the veggies the perfect “caramel-y” taste without over roasting them.
+Roasting in ghee paired with Redmond Real Salt, give the veggies the perfect “caramel-y” taste without over roasting them.
 Believe me, veggies roasted this way are good even without the vinaigrette, so you’ll be sure to want to sample them before the lemony drizzle.
 It’s a great salad for a pop of color on the table and also a pop of amazing flavor in your mouths!
 Enjoy!!

 roasted cauliflower & asparagus salad